 Using a duvet and duvet cover combination is an excellent idea for a variety of reasons.
 To start, you don’t have to use it only with a duvet, you can use it with any lightweight comforter, or even quilt if desired.
 They do work best with a lighter, less dense option, however.

 The wide array of colors and patterns allow you to change out your decor seasonally without having to redecorate.
 There is no need to go out to by a blanket or new comforter to match your changes, simply pick up a new duvet cover for a fraction of the price.

 We highly suggest bohemian duvet covers for earthy vibe.

 Washing and drying duvets and comforters can be a challenge, especially for larger sized beds.
 Avoid having to launder these larger, heavier bedding options by using a cover to protect your insulating blanket choices.
 It is much easier to wash what amounts to two sheets than an entire duvet.

 Not only are they cost saving when you want to change the look of a room, but they also store very easily.
 Since they are approximately the same size as a flat sheet, all you have to do is fold and store without having to find room for added bulk.

-You might want to read: Duvets vs Blankets: What’s the Difference?
+You may want to read: Best Duvets

 Step by Step: How to Put on a Duvet Cover The Traditional Way